How to Conduct a Panel Interview: 7 Steps for Success

-Follow these steps to successfully structure a panel interview:
+Follow these steps to structure a panel interview successfully:

 Step 1: Choose Interviewers

-When selecting who will interview candidates, it is important to keep in mind who the primary stakeholders for the position are, who the candidate might interact with regularly once in the position, and who might be able to offer the candidate a sense of inclusion within the organization.
+When selecting who will interview candidates, it is important to keep in mind the primary stakeholders for the position, who the candidate might interact with regularly once hired, and who can offer the candidate a sense of inclusion within the organization.

 - A human resources (HR) representative